paramaggarwal/blog/content/the-problem-with-ebooks/index.md

 iBooks Author is the richest way to create rich media — you can add images, video and charts to your creations and they are presented in a very rich interactive experience.
 There is also a marketplace where you can sell your creations.
 But there is no social platform to market your creation.

 I believe the sweet spot lies in merging ideas from Wattpad and iBooks Author!

----

-_What do you think?
-Would this be the future of ebooks?
-Let me know in the comments below.
-If you enjoyed reading, consider clicking Recommend._